-1st offence: Verbal warning and minor consequence 2nd offence: Written warning and minor consequence 3rd offence: Meeting with property management and major consequence including fine 4th offence: Final warning, major consequence, fine and notice of separation for subsequent offences • 5th offence: Separation and exit from the residence
+1st offence: Verbal warning 2nd offence: Written warning

+3rd offence: Meeting with property management

+4th offence: Final warning, behavioral contract and notice of separation for subsequent offences

+5th offence: Separation from the residence

 Bed Assignments: Beds are assigned by staff during orientation.
-Clients are not allowed to switch bed assignments.
+Residents are not allowed to switch bed assignments.
 This is imperative to the safety and accountability of our residents in the event of an emergency

 Tobacco use/vaping/e-cigarettes: Use of tobacco/vaping and e-cigarettes is not permitted in the building.
 Use of tobacco/vaping or e-cigarettes is only allowed in designated outdoor smoking areas.
-Violation of this rule will result in separation and exit from the residence.
+Violation of this rule will result in separation from the residence.

 Personal Property: CARITAS is not responsible for any property lost or stolen.
-Do not leave or store your property with another client at any time.
-CARITAS is not responsible for Client's personal property once the Client is separated from the residence, or if the Client leaves on their own accord.
-CARITAS reserves the right to dispose of the Client's property in any manner it so chooses, once the Client's separation has been completed.
-The Client waives all rights to said personal property, and agrees to indemnify and hold harmless CARITAS and any of its employees or agents.
+Residents should not leave or store their property with another client, participant or resident at any time.
+CARITAS is not responsible for Residents personal property (including mail) once the Resident is separated from the residence, or if the Resident leaves on their own accord.
+CARITAS reserves the right to dispose of the Resident's property in any manner it so chooses seven days after the Resident's separation has been completed.
+The Resident waives all rights to said personal property, and agrees to indemnify and hold harmless CARITAS and any of its employees or agents.
+Mail or packages received after separation will be returned to sender.

 Driving/Parking: For driving and parking privileges to be accepted, a photo-copy of the resident's license and registration must be kept in their file.
 It is the resident's responsibility to keep up with state law requirements for licensing, tags, insurance and registration of vehicles.
-Upon approval, a parking tag will be issued.
+Driving without a license or allowing another resident without a license to drive a vehicle permitted to you is subject to exit from our residence.
 There is a limit to one vehicle per resident and a vehicle must be kept in an operational state.
 Any vehicle deemed inoperable/abandoned or in violation of the parking agreement will be towed at the owner's expense.

 Medications: All medications including over-the-counter must be disclosed and approved by CARITAS staff.
 Failure to do so, coupled with a positive drug screen may result in separation from the residence.
 When in doubt, check it out.
-Residents participation in Medically Assisted Treatment (MAT) requires monitoring by CARITAS staff.
+Residents' participation in Medically Assisted Treatment (MAT) requires monitoring by CARITAS staff.
 All participants in MAT should refer to the MAT guidelines for proper procedure regarding handling these medications and for over-medication policies.